 Our Accreditation Categories

 All applications for missionary work within Xenos Christian Fellowship will fall into one of the four types of accreditation explained below.
 Applicants who desire to go overseas are required to belong to the Servant Team.
 Any changes in the mission, location, team leadership or sending agency requires the missionary to reapply for accreditation.

-1) Commissioned Missionary is a couple or individual that is commissioned and sent by Xenos Christian Fellowship working overseas with a ministry centrally aligned with our priorities.
+1) Commissioned Missionary is a couple or individual that is commissioned and sent by Xenos Christian Fellowship working overseas with a Global Partner.
 Candidates in this category receive as much oversight and promotion as the church offers a missionary.
 Additionally, the missionary can receive the maximum amount of financial support offered by the church.
 The missions division and the missionary will agree upon the specific fundraising parameters through the memo of understanding (MOU).
 Only servant team members are eligible to receive this status.

 2) Strategic Partner is a couple or individual engaged in a missionary endeavor overseas, which makes a significant contribution to the world Christian movement.
 However, the assignment does not sufficiently align with Xenos’ central priorities for missions.
 Therefore, Xenos does not consider the candidate commissioned and sent by the church.
 Candidates in this category receive limited oversight and promotion.
 The strategic partner will be offered moderate financial support from the church.
 The missions division and the strategic partner will agree upon the specific fundraising parameters through the MOU.
 Strategic Partners can apply for the commissioned accreditation category if the ministry becomes aligned with Xenos’ central priorities for missions.
 Only servant team members are eligible to receive this status.